itavero/vscode-cmake-language-model-tools/README.md

 > State: ✅ **Implemented**

-This tool retrieves a single value from the CMake cache, or lists all variables when no parameter is provided.
+This tool retrieves one or more values from the CMake cache.
+It supports exact name matching, wildcard (`*`) searches, or listing all variables when no parameter is provided.
 It is useful for getting configuration values that are kept in the CMake cache.

 **Parameters:**

 - `variableName` (optional): The name of the CMake cache variable to retrieve.
+This can be an exact name or a pattern containing a wildcard (`*`).
 If not specified, returns a list of all cache variables.

 ### `#get_cmake_targets`